-As you know, our revenue growth rate has declined for the past three guarters.
-To address this, I suggest that we initiate a massive advertising buy.
-On three separate occasions, in 1978, 1987, and 1993, we have responded to falling revenues by increasing our advertising expenditures by 30%.
-On all three occasions, within one guarter, our revenues began to increase again.
+As you know, our revenues have declined for each of the past three quarters.
+To address this issue, I suggest that we initiate a massive advertising buy.
+On three separate occasions, in 1978, 1987, and 1993, we responded to revenue decreases by increasing our advertising expenditures by 30%.
+On all three occasions, our revenues began to increase again within one quarter.
 Therefore, if we increase the number of advertisements targeted at our top consumers by 30%, we will once again increase our revenues.

-Since our top consumers are females aged 15-25, compile a list of the top two television programs watched by that group.
-Also research the prices for a 30-second commercial for each television program.
+Since our top consumers are females aged 15-25, determine the top two television programs watched by that group.
+Also, research the prices for a 30-second commercial for each television program.

-Email #1 Email #2 Memo #1
+Memo #1